 When?
 3 September, 16:00

 Students interested in going abroad should attend one of the “Introductory Study Abroad Session” run by the International Office.
 The session will give you an overview of options for going abroad, the application process and funding programs.
 The dates can be found here.

-In October an information session on the exchange opportunites in our M.Sc.
+On October 20, 10:00 an information session on the exchange opportunites in our M.Sc.
 Economics program will be offered in October.
 This session will provide more detailed information on the program-specific exchange programs, application procedure, and course recognition.